 On December 20, 2021, Netlist filed a complaint for patent infringement against Samsung in the EDTX (Case No. 2:21-cv-00463-JRG) under the '506, '339, and '918 Patents.
 On May 3, 2022, Netlist entered a First Amended Complaint pursuant to the Federal Rules of Civil Procedure ("FRCP") Rule 15, adding claims for infringement under three additional patents: the '060, '160, and '054 Patents.
+The '506, '339, '918, '060, '160, and '054 Patents are hereafter collectively referred to as the "EDTX1 Patents."
 Netlist brought claims under the '339, '918, '054, '060, and '160 Patents in its Jury Trial, which concluded on April 21, 2023, with the entry of the jury's verdict into the public record.
 The jury unanimously found that Samsung willfully infringed Netlist's '339, '918, '054, '060, and '160 Patents through the sale of their DDR4 LRDIMMs, DDR5 DIMMs, and HBMs, and that none of the patent claims asserted at trial were invalid.
-The jury awarded Netlist, Inc. a total of \$303 million for Samsung's infringement.
+The jury awarded Netlist, Inc. a total of approximately \$303 million for Samsung's infringement.
 On May 30, 2023, Hon.
 Chief Judge Gilstrap conducted a bench trial to assess the merits of Samsung's affirmative defenses excusing its infringement of only the '339, '918, and '054 Patents.
-As of the reporting date, the Court has not yet entered an Order regarding the outcome the May Bench Trial, or a Judgement contemplating both the Jury and Bench Trial.
+On August 11, 2023, Chief Judge Gilstrap issued a memorandum and Order denying Samsung's requested relief and finding that the '918 and '054 patents were not unenforceable due to equitable estoppel, prosecution laches, or unclean hands, and that the '339 patent was not unenforceable due to unclean hands.
+The same day, the Court entered a Final Judgment against the Samsung Defendants for \$303 million for Samsung's willful infringement through the date of trial, but declined awarding enhanced damages.
+As of the reporting date, the parties have filed post-judgment motions, including a motion by Samsung to vacate the final judgment in light of the Ninth Circuit's recent decision.
+The parties have briefed all of the postjudgment motions, and as of the reporting date the Court has not yet entered its final order.
+Additionally, as of the reporting date, all of the EDTX1 Patents are subject to IPR final written decisions.
+The outcome of each of the IPR proceedings related to each of the EDTX1 Patents may affect the underlying collectability of the jury award in this matter.